hellowhirl/my-bootcamp-learning/react_notes.md

 - all the complex configs (babel, webpack, etc.) are hidden

-only use if you know what you're doing
+only use if you know what you're doing (makes custom config possible)

 `$ npm run eject`